Cointelegraph

 Telegram founder Pavel Durov has linked the rise in crypto-related kidnappings in France to the alleged misuse of crypto investors’ tax data by a former tax official.

-Ghalia C., a former French tax official, is the only publicly known case of its kind.
-Ghalia C. was detained in June 2025 after allegedly selling data on crypto professionals and investors to criminals, which was then used to facilitate physical attacks and extortion.
+Ghalia C., a former French tax official, was detained in June 2025 after allegedly selling data on crypto professionals and investors to criminals, which was then used to facilitate physical attacks and extortion.

 One crypto-related kidnapping in France every 2.5 days, says report